jimevans/PinchHitter/README.md

 the test arguments, code coverage data can be collected locally when the tests are executed using the explorer.
 * [Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters):
 This plugin allows visualization of code coverage directly within the IDE.

+## A Word About the Project Name
+I am a fan of the American sport of [baseball](https://en.wikipedia.org/wiki/Baseball).
+My experience with the game is related to my family, and comes to me from my late grandfather.
+He played the game at a semi-professional level in the 1940s, and he and I bonded over it when I was a child.
+Because of my love for the game, I've taken to naming individual projects I've created after various terms in the game.
+A "pinch hitter" is a player who bats in place of a teammate, substituting for them.
+Similar to association football (known as "soccer" in the United States), the replaced player may not return to the game.
+The name of this project has no significance other than it is a term from a sport I enjoy watching and discussing.